Mosquito Abatement Program

 Our contractor is required to monitor the presence of adult mosquitoes in 6 traps at various locations within the city.
 These traps are collected twice a week to verify the quantity, species, and sex of the mosquitoes.
 Information acquired from the traps allows the City of Batavia to determine the need to perform an aerial adulticide application to a specific area or throughout the city.

 In addition, after a heavy rain event occurs, our contractor may suggest a citywide adulticide treatment.
 This treatment would be done just after the major hatch, which typically occurs 7-14 days after the rain event.
 The presence of a mosquito carrying the West Nile Virus could also prompt a citywide aerial adulticide application.

 - Always use a good quality repellent, especially at dawn or dusk when mosquitoes are most active

 - Eliminate any areas where standing water can collect for more than seven days including are old tires, children’s pools, buckets, and clogged gutters

 - When mowing the lawn, do not direct grass clippings into the street

 - The grass will wash into the street storm sewers, providing the perfect breeding environment for mosquitoes that commonly carry the West Nile Virus

-- Residents can receive notification by text or email notification in advance of adulticide aerial spraying by going to the Clark portal.
+- Residents can receive notification by text or email notification in advance of adulticide aerial spraying by going to the Clarke portal.
 Select Register at the bottom of the form, select I am a Resident, and complete the form.
 Create your own password, and you will sent a confirming email.
 Once you open that email you will be able to log in and choose your notification preferences.
 Phone call notifications are being discontinued.